 What is the role IoT will play in fighting climate change?
 Explore our IoT trend report for 2020 and beyond.

-At the beginning of a new decade, we worked with Northstream, part of Accenture to analyse this trend in our second edition of IoT Predictions Report 2020.
+At the beginning of a new decade, we worked with Northstream, part of Accenture to analyse this trend in our second edition of IoT trends 2020.
 This trend we foresee is that IoT will play a positive enablement role in fighting climate change.
 In this report we look at how IoT will not only drive the connected economy but will be an important enabler for a more sustainable and responsible connected economy.

 IoT trends 2020 report

 Complete report with IoT trends for 2020 including analysis from consulting firm Northstream.

 Summary of our IoT 2020 trends report

 In the first edition we identified five IoT trends for 2019 and beyond on how IoT will drive the connected economy.
 These early trends remain very relevant today.
 The first trend identified was that enterprise data will take the lead in data trading.
 The abundance of data coming from connected “things” in the IoT is leading many companies to explore opportunities for monetization by selling their data to third parties.

 The second trend highlighted was that digital value will be unlocked faster.
 Enterprises that embarked early on a digitalization journey have achieved benefits but have often created a technology landscape comprised of disparate in-house systems with complex interactions.
 However, we predicted that newcomers to digitalization will “leap” over the complexity that first movers experienced and develop and deploy IoT solutions faster and at lower cost.